sman-dk/danplannerExport2billy/README.md

   -h, --help            show this help message and exit -c CFG, --cfg CFG     Configuration file
-  -f FILE, --file FILE  input file (Danplanner Export file) -t TO_DATE, --to-date TO_DATE
+  -f FILE, --file FILE  input file (Danplanner Export file) --from-date FROM_DATE
+                        If the from date can not be determined, then it can be set.
+Same format as for the --to-date argument -t TO_DATE, --to-date TO_DATE
                         If the to date is not today.
 A timestamp may be included.
 ISO8601 format: E.g. 2024-04-09 or 2024-04-09T14:56:12
 ```